 - Make sure your cat is comfortable and relaxed.
 Either tire him out with play, keep him busy with treats, or wrap him up burrito-style.

-- Flap your cat’s ear backward to better visualize the ear canal.
+- Flap your cat’s ear backward to visualize the ear canal better.

 - Pour the cat ear cleaning solution inside the canal until it’s full.
 If it overflows, it’s okay.
 What is important is that there is enough solution to reach all the nooks and crannies of the ear.
 Try not to let the bottle opening touch the ear as this may contaminate the opening and cause the spread of infectious agents.
 Wipe off the nozzle with a cotton ball or gauze pad soaked in alcohol to disinfect it.